namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 robots: noindex, nofollow
 ---

+## Built infrastructure to serve my company’s first ML underwriting model in 2015, using Redis + Django to deliver real-time predictions., (2015)
+When I joined my first ML startup in 2015, we barely had any customer data—so our early system relied entirely on heuristics.
+By the time we landed our first paying customers, I volunteered to take a stab at training our first real model from the new data we’d started collecting.

+Coming out of school, I knew ML theory but not practice.
+I reached for Weka (which I’d used academically), unaware that scikit-learn was already the industry standard.
+My results were underwhelming compared to those of a newly hired Data Scientist, who had prior experience and quickly outperformed me.
+Looking back, it was a humbling and pivotal moment: my academic background didn’t directly translate into production-ready applied ML.

+I learned scikit-learn from him, and with the data we had—default customer data plus our first provider—I trained my first Random Forest model.
+While my colleague’s model ultimately won on AUC and was chosen for deployment, I contributed by building the infrastructure to host it.

+I used Redis to cache the model, integrated it into our Django web server, and wrote the glue code to call `predict_proba` on new prospective customer data.
+This supported underwriting decisions in real time.
+To manage multiple models, I keyed them by retailer, allowing us to segment and transition more deliberately as we added new versions.

+Though humbling, it was a defining career moment: a hands-on education in the difference between academic ML and applied ML, and my first experience building real infrastructure to bring a model into production.

 ## Built an end-to-end bike-share destination prediction pipeline with feature engineering, SageMaker training, and geospatial preprocessing, blending hobby and learning to explore model performance and evaluation., (2017)
 As a side project combining my biking hobby with data science, I worked on predicting Citibike rider destinations from trip and user attributes.
 My idea was to model a rider’s likely endpoint based on start time, location, and demographics — effectively, a small urban mobility prediction problem.